WuerthPhoenix/tornado/doc/architecture.md

           },
           "all_emails_and_syslogs":{
               "status": "NotMatched",
               "message": "Could not resolve the extracted variable [variable_name]" }
        },

-    # Contains the extracted variables, prefixed by the rule     name, and their computed value
+    # Contains a list of the extracted variables, prefixed by the rule name, and their computed values
        "extracted_vars": {
            "syslog_rule.extracted_temp": "42 Degree",
            "syslog_rule.body": "body content",